 The title 'Lord Mayor' is of great age.
-In the Latin of the thirteenth century 'dominus major' is found, and in English 'Lord Mair' in 1414.
-By the sixteenth century the prefix 'Right Honourable' was in use.
+In the Latin of the 13th century 'dominus major' is found, and in English 'Lord Mair' in 1414.
+By the 16th century the prefix 'Right Honourable' was in use.

 Through history, though many have considered it an honour to become Lord Mayor or take other civic office as Alderman or Sheriff, others fought to avoid it because of the expense of these unpaid positions: and many preferred to pay fines rather than take office.
 Some unfortunate Lord Mayors even ended up in debtors' prisons.
 Some distinguished themselves greatly, such as Dick Whittington and William Hardel, who played a part in Magna Carta; others were less fortunate, like the hapless Sir Thomas Bludworth, Mayor during the Great Fire of London.